 GND (pin 3) to GND (pin 4)

-Now you can load binary file and program microcontrollers Flash memory.
-Using Target menu you can perform additional operations similar to J-Flash.
+Now you can load the binary file, and program microcontrollers Flash memory.
+Using the Target menu, you can perform additional operations similar to J-Flash.

-Interesting feature of ST-Link worth mentioning is MCU panel.
+An exciting feature of ST-Link worth mentioning is MCU panel.
 Here you can do various things like Run code, halt, step, reset, core reset and read core registers.
-You can treat this panel as
+You can treat this panel as a quick debugger

-You will find a great tutorial in user manual in ST-Link install location on your PC.
+You will find a great tutorial in the user manual in ST-Link install location on your PC.